Getting Started with Erlang

 Learning IntelliJ IDEA

 IntelliJ IDEA is a Java IDE in the first place, however it’s also a platform and IDE for other languages, such as Erlang, Python, Ruby, PHP, and many other.
-To learn more about IntelliJ IDEA, it’s worth checking out the IntelliJ IDEA Quick Start Guide and watch the Video Tutorials.
+To learn more about IntelliJ IDEA, it’s worth checking out the section Discover IntelliJ IDEA and watch the Video Tutorials.

 If you have a question, you can always ask it on StackOverflow (probably it’s already answered).